A.

 Correct- She is conscious of and engaged in her work.

-80. If a Principal Verb is used after about, after, at, before. for, from, in, on. to, that Verb must be in ing (V4) form.
+80. If a Principal Verb is used after about, after, at, before. for, from,

 For example,